 After much deliberation, the Gothic Revival architectural designs submitted by city engineer Henry Conybeare (who had come to India to work on the Great Eastern Railway) were approved and the foundation stone was laid on 4th December 1847 by the then Governor George Russell Clerk.

 While local stone like basalt, marble and limestone was used for most of the construction, the floor tiles were brought in from England.
-Many other hands contributed to the making of this strikingly beautiful church.
-They included noted English architect William Butterfield (known for his buildings in Oxford), who designed the altarpiece, and stained-glass expert William Wailes was consulted for the east and west windows.
+Many others contributed to the making of this strikingly beautiful church including noted English architect William Butterfield (known for his buildings in Oxford), who designed the altarpiece, and stained-glass expert William Wailes was consulted for the east and west windows.

 The metal screen on the imposing door near the front was superintended by Mr Higgins, one of the most eminent metal workers in England.
 The bell tower has eight large bells that came from the Taylor Bellfoundry of England and are acknowledged to be the best in western India.